Venom120/BackGroundAutoClicker/README.md

 *   **`ModuleNotFoundError: No module named 'keyboard'`**: Ensure you have installed the dependencies using `pip install -r req.txt` and are running the script within the activated virtual environment.
 *   **Hotkey (F6) not working**:
     *   Check the terminal for any error or warning messages related to hotkey binding when the application starts.
     *   Global hotkeys on Linux can sometimes require special permissions.
-Running the application with `sudo` might work as a test (`sudo bgclicker-gui`), but is generally not recommended for security.
+Running the application with `sudo` might work as a test (`sudo bgclicker`), but is generally not recommended for security.
     *   The `keyboard` library might have compatibility issues with certain display servers (e.g., Wayland).
 It generally works better with X11.
     *   Another application or your window manager might be using the F6 hotkey.